Phonics

 Introduction to Jolly Phonics:

-The workshop began with an overview of the Jolly Phonics programme, highlighting its systematic approach to teaching phonics through synthetic phonics, blending and segmenting.
-Participants were introduced to the key components of Jolly Phonics, including the 42 letter sounds and their corresponding actions, which engage multisensory learning.
+The session commenced with an overview of the Jolly Phonics programme, emphasizing its systematic approach to teaching phonics through synthetic phonics, blending and segmenting.
+Participants were introduced to the 42 letter sounds and their corresponding actions, which promote multisensory learning and enhance student engagement.

 Practical Implementation Techniques:

-The workshop provided practical demonstrations and activities for implementing Jolly Phonics in the classroom.
-Participants engaged in hands-on exercises such as sound blending techniques, interactive activities and guided reading sessions using Jolly Phonics resources.
-Strategies for differentiation and catering to diverse learning styles were also discussed.
+The workshop featured interactive demonstrations and hands-on activities to illustrate classroom applications of Jolly Phonics.
+Participants actively engaged in sound blending exercises, interactive games and guided reading sessions using authentic Jolly Phonics materials.
+Strategies for differentiated instruction and accommodating varied learning styles were also explored.

 Feedback: